 Defence uses consultants, contractors and outsourced service providers to undertake certain business functions.
-Personal information about you may be collected by or provided to a Defence consultant, contractor or outsourced service provider when necessary.
-In situations where personal information about you is provided to a consultant, contractor or outsourced service provider, Defence will generally retain effective control of the information and require privacy requirements (such as compliance with the APPs, information security, data breach response, training and auditing) are met in its terms of contract with the third party.
+Personal information about you may be collected by or provided to a

+Defence consultant, contractor or outsourced service provider when necessary.
+Under the Privacy Act, contractual measures are required to ensure that contracted service providers (including consultants, contractors and subcontractors) comply with the same privacy requirements applicable to Defence.